LiamBlock/bills_calculator/README.md

 ## Getting Started

-To run the Household Bills Calculator locally, simply clone the repository and open the `index.html` file in your web browser.
-No additional setup or installation is required.
+To run the Household Bills Calculator locally, run install the requirements in `requirements.txt` and run `python ./bills_calculator.py`

 ## Contributing